rixrix/stencil/README.md

 Stencil
 ===========================================================

-A simple boilerplate for frontend development with GulpJS, AngularJS, Browserify, Livereload, Stylus
+A horribly simple boilerplate for frontend development with GulpJS, AngularJS, Browserify, Livereload & Stylus (probably more to come) - so that your boss will not kick you out!